 Policy priority: Core Funding

-The federal government frequently relies on the sector to deliver crucial programs and services but very rarely allows nonprofits to use its funding to cover essential core costs.
+The federal government frequently relies on the sector to deliver crucial programs and services but its funding practices create inequities, inefficiencies and challenges for organizations as they work to deliver quality services to communities.

 -